Becoming an SQP

 Keep AMTRA updated

-Even though most SQPs are supported by their employers, your qualification is personal to you, and AMTRA will write to you at your home address.
+Even though most SQPs are supported by their employers, your qualification is personal to you, and AMTRA will write to you at your home address and/or your email address.

-Please remember that when you signed your enrolment form, you acknowledged the importance of keeping AMTRA advised of any change in personal details (such as name change) or if you move house - please do not expect your employer to do this for you.
+Please remember that when you signed your enrolment form, you acknowledged the importance of keeping AMTRA advised of any change in personal details (such as name change) or if you move house or change email address - please do not expect your employer to do this for you.
 You can login to the AMTRA website and update your contact details at any time.